-It seems the rules for how a baby sleeps the best (and safest) change every few years: sleep sack or blanket, back or stomach, in the crib or sharing the bed.
+It seems the rules for how a baby sleeps the best and safest (as well as everything else about parenting) change every few years: sleep sack or blanket, back or stomach, in the crib or sharing the bed.
 What remains a constant are the benefits of swaddling for sleep: The snug feeling actually mimics how little ones feel in the womb, so it can be especially calming at nighttime (during the day, too, for that matter).
 “Most babies are happiest and sleep best when swaddled for the first four to five months of life,” says Harvey Karp, MD, pediatrician, best-selling author of The Happiest Baby/Toddler series, and founder of HappiestBaby.com.

 “Once your baby starts rolling, that’s when you need to stop swaddling—on the stomach, swaddled babies do not have free hands to push up and liberate the face to breathe.”